Growing Carrots in Home Gardens

 If you’re growing carrots in a deep-dug or raised garden bed, this is a good time to balance the bed.

-“Prick out” crowded seedlings with a fork by pushing the fork 2” (5cm) into the soil on each side of the seedling, then carefully prying it up.
+“Prick out” crowded seedlings with a fork by pushing the fork 2” (5cm) into the soil on each side of the seedling, then carefully prying it up, while gently tugging the seedling with the other hand.
 Keep as much soil around the roots as you can.

 Find a gap in the bed, and make a 3” (7cm) hole with a finger, fork, or dibble.
 Plant the seedling so the top is just below the soil line, then press the soil in around the root.
 Set transplanted seedlings 3” (7cm) apart from established seedlings, and fill in any gaps in the bed.